 Congress set up PBGC to insure the defined-benefit pensions of working Americans.
 Defined-benefit pension plans are traditional pensions that pay a certain amount each month after you retire.
-If you have a pension from a private-sector job, you are probably one of the 44 million Americans covered by PBGC insurance protection.
-PBGC insures nearly 26,000 pension plans.
+If you have a pension from a private sector job, you are probably one of over 34 million Americans covered by PBGC insurance protection.
+PBGC insures nearly 24,500 pension plans.

 PBGC insures two types of defined-benefit pension plans in two separate insurance programs.
 Search Insured Pension plans.